List of As Told by Ginger characters: Dave Bishop

 David Charles "Dave" Bishop is Dodie and Hoodsey's father.
-He almost always appears to be on the couch, though an important enough cause (such as a death in the family) will raise him.
-He is calmer than his wife and much more accepting of Carl as Hoodsey's friend.
+He almost always appears to be very lazy sitting on the couch, though an important enough cause (such as a death in the family) will raise him.
+He is much calmer than his wife and much more accepting of Carl as Hoodsey's friend.
 He is a loving and affectionate father, and worries a great deal about his children's happiness.
 In the episode About Face, he urged his children to accept themselves for who they are, for fear they end up as unhappy as their mother, who had spent her entire youth as an obnoxious social climber trying to get people to like her and ended up with nothing.
-He and Hoodsey watch The Weather Channel together and he is a fan of game shows.
+He and Hoodsey watch The Weather Channel together and he is a big fan of game shows.
 He has a definite resemblance to Hoodsey, almost looking like an older, fatter Hoodsey with glasses.